infracost/docs/docs/features/usage_based_resources.md

   infracost breakdown --path /code --usage-file infracost-usage.yml
   ```

-The `infracost-usage.yml` file can also be used to set values for specific resources.
+This `infracost-usage.yml` file does not currently support [project filters](/docs/features/usage_based_resources/#add-overrides).
+However, you can set values for specific resources.
 For example, you can set values for `aws_lambda_function.my_function` as opposed to the `aws_lambda_function` resource type that applies to all Lambda functions.
 This is useful when dealing with outlier resources that require customization.

 <details><summary>Customizing usage values for individual resources</summary>